Related-key attack

 In cryptography, a related-key attack is any form of cryptanalysis where the attacker can observe the operation of a cipher under several different keys whose values are initially unknown, but where some mathematical relationship connecting the keys is known to the attacker.
 For example, the attacker might know that the last 80 bits of the keys are always the same, even though they don't know, at first, what the bits are.
-This appears, at first glance, to be an unrealistic model; it would certainly be unlikely that an attacker could persuade a human cryptographer to encrypt plaintexts under numerous secret keys related in some way.

 KASUMI

 KASUMI is an eight round, 64-bit block cipher with a 128-bit key.
-It is based upon MISTY1, and was designed to form the basis of the 3G confidentiality and integrity algorithms.
+It is based upon MISTY1 and was designed to form the basis of the 3G confidentiality and integrity algorithms.

 Mark Blunden and Adrian Escott described differential related key attacks on five and six rounds of KASUMI.
 Differential attacks were introduced by Biham and Shamir.
 Related key attacks were first introduced by Biham.
 Differential related key attacks are discussed in Kelsey et al.